Social media use in politics: As a public utility

-"For new media to be potential equalizers, they must be treated as public utilities, recognizing that spectrum abundance (the excuse for privatization) does not prevent monopoly ownership of hardware and software platforms and hence cannot guarantee equal civic, educational, and cultural access to citizens."Similarly, Zeynep Tufekci argues online services are natural monopolies that underwrite the "corporatization of social commons" and the "privatization of our publics."
+"For new media to be potential equalizers, they must be treated as public utilities, recognizing that spectrum abundance (the excuse for privatization) does not prevent monopoly ownership of hardware and software platforms and hence cannot guarantee equal civic, educational, and cultural access to citizens."
+Similarly, Zeynep Tufekci argues online services are natural monopolies that underwrite the "corporatization of social commons" and the "privatization of our publics."

-One argument that displays the nature of social media as an impure public good is that the control over content remains in the hands of a few large media networks, such as Google and Facebook.
+One argument that displays the nature of social media as impure public good is that the control over content remains in the hands of a few large media networks, such as Google and Facebook.
 Google and Facebook have the power to shape the environment under personal and commercial goals that promote profitability, as opposed to promoting citizen voice and public deliberation.

 The algorithm used by TikTok is well known for favoring interesting content that is likely to elicit interactions like likes, shares, and comments.
 Politically sensitive videos can therefore become viral and reach millions of people in a matter of hours.
 TikTok users came together in large numbers to produce and distribute videos endorsing their favorite candidates during the 2020 U.S. presidential election, bringing attention to important problems such as healthcare, climate change, and racial justice (Herrman, 2020).
 TikTok has also been used to spread awareness of global concerns, such as the protests in Hong Kong and the Israeli-Palestinian conflict.
 Younger generations, who make up the majority of the platform's user base, may find political action more approachable thanks to the ability to effectively combine visual narrative with political messaging.